SSpeights/PowerShellGuide/powershell-framework.md

 * [Positional Parameters \(but also named parameters\)](https://msdn.microsoft.com/en-us/library/dd878252%28v=vs.85%29.aspx)
 * [Powershell Verbs](http://go.microsoft.com/fwlink/?LinkID=160773)

+Achtung: We are providing links to web pages here but encourage you to use the Powershell console.
+To get a list of PS-verbs,open PowerShell and type `get-verb`.

 ### Aliases

 The Verb-Noun pattern is good to get started and helps with intuitive discovery of cmdlets - so you can find and use fast.
 Once you get to know the cmdlets, you can use the alias to script cmdlets more quickly.
 For example, `get-command` cmdlet alias is `gcm`.
 You can get the complete list of PS-aliases by type `get-alias` or its alias, `gal`, in the PS-console.